S. Jaishankar: Early life and education

 Jaishankar was born on 9 January 1955 in Delhi, India, to a prominent Indian civil servant Krishnaswamy Subrahmanyam and Sulochana Subrahmanyam.
 He was brought up in a Tamil Hindu family.
 He has a sister, Sudha Subrahmanyam, and two brothers: historian Sanjay Subrahmanyam and IAS officer S. Vijay Kumar, former rural development secretary of India.

 Jaishankar did his schooling at The Air Force School, Delhi, and at the Bangalore Military School, Bangalore.
-He then did his bachelor's degree in chemistry from St. Stephen's College, Delhi of Delhi University.
+He then did his bachelor's degree in chemistry from St. Stephen's College, Delhi.
 He has an MA in political science and an M.Phil. and PhD in international relations from Jawaharlal Nehru University (JNU), where he specialised in nuclear diplomacy.